productbrief/productbrief/_posts/2018-07-22-brief-developer-hub.md

 # the product:

-Developer Hub is a new documentation product that clearly aims to get you writing and publishjng quickly and easily.
+Developer Hub is a new documentation product that clearly aims to get you writing and publishing quickly and easily.
+It succeeds.
+Within minutes, no, seconds, really, of sitting down to the website, you'll be creating instantly available documentation.
+With no need to build, convert, or template your docs, this is SaaS publishing at its easiest.

+You get basic white-labeling options: you can customize the color scheme, logo, and favicon.
+Obviously this customization will not be enough for some enterprises.
+For most of us looking to just get up and running, it's plenty.

+Similarly,

-XYZ - screenshot
+XYZ - screenshot default

-XYZ - screenshot
+XYZ - screenshot customized

 # proposals: